When you buy Paul Mitchell products online or at mass retail stores, Paul Mitchell can't guarantee they're the real deal.

 Paul Mitchell dos not authorize internet sales.

 Paul Mitchell does not authorize Groupon Sales.
+The source of this product is unknown

 Bulk offerings and low prices from internet vendors are often an indication of grey market or diverted products.